zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 ## Install with zowe-install-component.sh <Badge text="Technical Preview"/>

-_Note: this section is for technical preview.
+_Note: this section is for technical preview and we are happy to hear any feedbacks.
 Content in this section may be changed or improved in the future._

 _Note: this feature is added with Zowe v1.19.0 release._